Go to the Nature Institute’s home page

 The oddity lies in the fact that I rely rather heavily on topics drawn from molecular biology, a discipline that gives us no real landscape at all — certainly not one based on the kind of direct, sensible experience the founders of the Scientific Revolution craved.
 The biologist’s picture of atoms and particles is synthesized from theoretical constructs and outdated mental pictures that, especially in the physics of the last hundred years, have been thoroughly subverted.
 So how we should actually picture what I will refer to as the “microworld” is a genuine mystery today.

 I am inclined to plead guilty to this charge.
 Of course, I do at times try to warn the reader against misconceptions — for example, in Chapter 15 (“Puzzles of the Microworld”) and Chapter 21 (“Inheritance, Genetics, and the Particulate View of Life”).
 But there are also at least three strong, positive justifications for looking carefully at how biologists appeal to molecular-level research as a bottom-up foundation for understanding organisms.
 These all have to do with the fact that molecular biology presents to one’s imagination a kind of blank slate.
-Looking at what researchers have projected onto this blank slate can tell us a great deal about the character and pathology of biological thought today:
+Looking at what researchers have projected onto this blank slate can tell us a great deal about the character of biological thought today:

 To begin with, we see a seemingly unquenchable thirst for unambiguous (and therefore unbiological) cause-and-effect explanation.
 These explanations tend to be of an antiquated, billiard-ball sort involving particles that, as physicists have long known, simply aren’t there — certainly not in the way they are being imagined within biology.
 In this way we come to those ubiquitous and hopelessly misconceived “molecular machines” that are supposed to perform the fundamental living work of organisms.

 In the second place, because so much of molecular biology is based on non-empirical, unsupportable, and metaphysical (materialist) assumptions, the supposed explanations issuing from molecular biology never add up.
 When we look at these explanations, we easily recognize the confusion at work in them.
-(See, for example, Chapter 8 (“The Mystery of an Unexpected Coherence”) and Chapter 9 (“A Mess of Causes”).
+(See, for example, Chapter 8, “The Mystery of an Unexpected Coherence”, and Chapter 9, “A Mess of Causes”).

 I have, throughout the writing of this book, been accompanied by a discomfiting awareness of the difficulty of the task I have set myself.
 This is presumably due mainly to my own limitations.
 Seeing things anew — as opposed to collecting more and more data and trying to assemble it into unambiguous demonstrations of truth — is not something I find easy, nor is it something we are generally encouraged to strive for today.
-The following thoughts, borrowed from others, have, for me, emphasized the great distance from routine claims of truth to genuine profundity:
+The following thoughts, borrowed from others, have, for me, emphasized the great distance from assertive claims of truth to genuine profundity:

-The first of these thoughts is an overall conclusion drawn from a study of meaning entitled Poetic Diction, written in 1928 by the philologist and student of the evolution of consciousness, Owen Barfield.
+* The first of these thoughts is an overall conclusion drawn from a study of meaning entitled Poetic Diction, written in 1928 by the philologist and student of the evolution of consciousness, Owen Barfield.
 It expresses a truth also forced upon me directly by many less-than-satisfying efforts at communication.
 (The phrasing is my own:)

 If a conversation takes place primarily as a logical contest or as a battle of “proofs”, rather than as an effort to clarify, shift, and deepen meanings, it is likely to be shallow.